Drive

 Like it or not, electrification of our cars is here to stay, and hybrid cars are leading the charge.

 Hybrids are often considered the stepping stone between cars with conventional internal combustion engines (referred to as ICE) and pure electric vehicles (EV).
-Hybrids essentially combine the two.
+Hybrids combine the two.

 But there are now several different types of hybrids, so to help you understand the options and the pros and cons of each, we’ve looked at some of the reasons you might consider a hybrid and explain how the different types of hybrids work.